 1 page CV of the lead artist

 Confirmation letter of where the project will be presented.
 Eg letter from a gallery, council, RADO etc outlining you have a confirmed venue or site-specific location, or 2) that they will assist you to find a space to present your work in before December 2023.

-Up to 10 images or links of work with clearly labelled titles
+Up to 10 images of work with clearly labelled titles

 Round 1 applications will open on Monday 1 June 2020 and close on Sunday 19 July 2020 at midnight.
 All applicants will be notified of the results on 3 August 2020.
 Proposed projects should be delivered between August 2020 – December 2022.

 Round 2 applications will open on Monday 31 May 2021 and close on Sunday 18 July 2021 at midnight.
 All applicants will be notified of the results on 2 August 2021.
 Proposed projects should be delivered between August 2021 – December 2023.